-The All Souls Procession is perhaps one of the most important, inclusive and authentic public ceremonies in North America today.
-The Procession had its beginnings in Tucson, Arizona in 1990 with a ceremonial performance piece created by local artist Susan Johnson.
+The All Souls Procession is one of the most important, inclusive and authentic public ceremonies in North America today.
+The Procession had its beginnings in 1990 with a ceremonial performance piece created by local artist Susan Johnson.
 Johnson was grieving the passing of her father, and as an artist, she found solace in a creative, celebratory approach to memorializing him.
 Says Johnson, “From the beginning, it was different people’s ethnic groups, different cultures, but also it was all these different art forms put together.”

 Many Mouths One Stomach, a non-profit arts collective based in Tucson, AZ, is the organizing body for the Procession, and serves as a vehicle for working artists to collaborate, create, and inspire the public through Festal Culture.
 “Festal Culture” is the expression and fulfillment of core human needs through public celebration, ceremony, and ritual.
 The All Souls Procession is an event that was created to serve the public need to mourn, reflect, and celebrate the universal experience of Death, through their ancestors, loved ones, and the living.